ElenkaSan/AI_Real_State_Assistent/README.md

 Returns:

 ```
-{"text":"Hello, this is a test for OpenAI Whisper Speech 2x transcription.
+{"text": "Hello, this is a test for OpenAI Whisper Speech 2x transcription.
 I need to get information about the real estate market, how many people live in the area, and what the average rent is."}
 ```

 GET /audio/test-audio